Allison McMillan has hosted 8 episodes.

-Allison McMillan is a Software Developer and the Director of Employee Experience at Collective Idea.
-She's worn many hats including startup founder, community builder at the University of Michigan, and Managing Director of a national non-profit.
+Allison McMillan is the Engineering Manager for Atom at GitHub.
+She's worn many hats including startup founder, community builder at the University of Michigan, Software Developer, and Managing Director of a national non-profit.
 Allison started programming at a Rail Girls workshop and is now a chapter organizer.
 She speaks on a variety of topics including mentorship, working remotely, and being a parent and a developer.

 Speaking about and doing research on being a parent and developer is what inspired Allison to start the Parent Driven Development podcast.
-She has a 2 year old son and another one on the way.
-When Allison is not coding, you can find her encouraging her toddler's climbing skills or pretending she has time to bake.
+She has a 3 year old son and an infant daughter.
+When Allison is not coding, you can find her encouraging her toddler's climbing skills, making funny faces at her daughter, or pretending she has time to bake.
 She lives in the Washington, DC area.

 Chris is the VP of Engineering at Radius Networks, where he builds mobile proximity tools and services.
 He cofounded the Arlington Ruby and helps organize both Ruby Retrocession and Ruby for Good events.